 Introduction

-Due to greenhouse gases produced and released by human activities that use fossil fuels, global climate continues to change (Muema et al., 2018; Guodaar, 2015).
-Climate change has been described by the Intergovernmental Panel on Climate Change (IPCC) as the state that can be identified using statistical tests that highlight changes in the mean and/or variability of climate properties and that persist for an extended period of time such as decades or longer (IPCC 2018).
-Climate change denotes a process in which industrialization greenhouse gases released into the atmosphere result in global warming.
+Due to greenhouse gases produced and released by human activities that use fossil fuels, global climate continues to change (Muema et al., 2018).
+Climate change has been described by the Intergovernmental Panel on Climate Change (IPCC) as a state that can be identified using statistical tests that highlight changes in the mean and/or variability of climate properties and that persist for a decade or longer (IPCC 2018).
+Climate change denotes a process in which greenhouse gases released into the atmosphere result in global warming.
 As a result of climate change, mean global temperatures are expected to increase from 1.4 to 5.8 degrees Celsius by 2100 (IPCC, 2018).
-This increase has and will result in erratic changes in rainfall, temperature, frequency and intensity of extreme weather events, and rising sea levels; which will affect agricultural systems in different parts of the world (Mwalusaka, 2021).
+This increase has already resulted in erratic changes in rainfall and temperature frequency, intensity of extreme weather events, and rising sea levels.
+These which will eventually affect agricultural systems in different parts of the world (Mwalusaka, 2021).

 In Africa, if not mitigated, climate change is likely to exacerbate problems faced by smallholder farmers and create new risks for them (Hisali, et al., 2021).
-The advanced vulnerability of Africa to climate change is contributed to by widespread poverty and dependence on natural environment and agriculture by the majority of its people, complex governance and institutional systems, limited access to capital, markets and technology, poor infrastructure, ecosystem degradation, complex disasters and conflicts (Malekela &Yanda, 2021).
+The advanced vulnerability of Africa to climate change is partly caused by widespread poverty and dependence on the natural environment and agriculture by the majority of its people, complex governance and institutional systems, limited access to capital, markets and technology, poor infrastructure, ecosystem degradation, complex disasters and conflicts (Malekela &Yanda, 2021).
 The adverse impacts of climate change in developing countries are caused by low adaptive capacity levels, and limited access to and use of agricultural information to respond to the change (Sawe et al., 2018).

-East African countries are among the most food insecure countries in the world (Gavin, 2018) because climate change, noticeable through decrease in rainfall and increase in drought, as observed in Tanzania, Kenya and Uganda (Mwamfupe, 2014), has exacerbated drops in harvests.
+East African countries are among the most food insecure countries in the world (Gavin, 2018) because climate change, noticeable through decrease in rainfall and increase in drought, as observed in Tanzania, Kenya and Uganda (Mwamfupe, 2014), has exacerbated a drop in harvest.
 Climate change has, in fact, caused changes in precipitation trends, where arid and semi- arid regions of Tanzania have become drier while other areas, especially mid to high latitudes are experiencing shortage of rainfall (Elia, 2017).
 Therefore, climate change is one of the major setbacks expected to affect the achievement of the first Sustainable Development Goal and the National Action Programme for Adaptation in Tanzania (Maddison, 2017).
 One of the reasons this is likely to happen is how these changes adversely affect agricultural production to result in poor household food security (Malekela & Yanda, 2021).

 The relationship between climate change and agriculture has very detrimental effects on Tanzania because of her heavy reliance on agriculture for its GDP and the majority of employment opportunities.
 Agriculture contributes an estimated 26.7% of Tanzania’s GDP and is responsible for up to 40% of export earnings (URT, 2020).
 Thus, changes in climate, which have resulted in prolonged dry periods, unpredictable rainfall, cropping uncertainties, and increased weeds, pests, and diseases (Paavola, 2015) are likely to shake the country’s economy.
-This is so because, Tanzania’s agricultural sector is majorly made of smallholder farmers, most of whom depend on rain-fed agriculture, which is highly vulnerable to climate change.
+This is because Tanzania’s agricultural sector is majorly made of smallholder farmers, most of whom depend on rain-fed agriculture, which is highly vulnerable to climate change.